Skip to main content

 Sydney's climate creates specific structural challenges:

-- Storm exposure: Regular severe weather testing tree structure
+• Storm exposure: Regular severe weather testing tree structure

-- Drought stress: Water stress affecting wood strength
+• Drought stress: Water stress affecting wood strength

-- Soil conditions: Variable soils affecting root anchorage
+• Soil conditions: Variable soils affecting root anchorage

-- Urban heat: Temperature stress affecting tree metabolism
+• Urban heat: Temperature stress affecting tree metabolism

-- Pollution impacts: Air quality effects on tree health
+• Pollution impacts: Air quality effects on tree health

-1. Historic Fig Tree Assessment
+1. Mature Fig Tree Assessment

-Comprehensive testing of significant heritage fig:
+Detailed testing of a significant mature fig:

-- Approach: Comprehensive sonic tomography and resistograph testing
+• Approach: Comprehensive sonic tomography and resistograph testing

 2. Development Impact Assessment